byronm/tandem/README.md

 Installation
 ---

+### NPM (Server)

+Add to package.json

+    "dependencies"  : {
+        "tandem": "git+ssh://git@github.com:stypi/tandem.git#v0.3.2"
+    }

-### Rails Bundler
+### Rails Bundler (Client)

 Popular javascript libraries are offically included as dependencies.
 Less popular libraries will be concatenated with source as part of the build process.
 To install, just add to Gemfile:

     gem 'tandem-rails', :git => 'git@github.com:stypi/tandem.git', :branch => 'v0.3.2'

-### NPM

-Add to package.json

-    "dependencies"  : {
-        "tandem": "git+ssh://git@github.com:stypi/tandem.git#v0.3.2"
-    }

-### Other
+### Javascript (Client)

+To build, run:

+    grunt

 Copy and use the appropriate file in the build folder.